 The processes for ensuring data integrity are commonly included as part of a data governance strategy, and this is another area where Adverity has a number of features that can help.

 Control who can make changes to your data feeds

 The Authorization Center in Adverity helps you control who can make adjustments to your data feeds, so there is no unexpected or unauthorized data being sent to your consolidated database.

 This can provide your business with peace of mind over the integrity of your data and is a key part of achieving successful data governance.

 Controlling access to sensitive data is important for any business - but it’s essential if your organization is managing personally identifiable information (PII).
 Unauthorized access to PII can lead to data misuse and non-compliance with data privacy regulations.

-Adverity has a range of data security features that enable you to control who is able to access different data sets within your business.
-Role-based filters provide a seamless and scalable way to manage access privileges across even the largest organizations.
+Adverity has a range of data security features that enable you to control who can access different data sets within your business.
+The ability to manage user permissions provides a seamless and scalable way to manage access privileges across even the largest organizations.